mrjk/fetch-pass/README.md

 Call it directly in your shell or from any script, you will get your password to stdout.

-Eventually you can list known secreat names, as cheatsheet:
+You can list "known secret names" (alias keys in config), as cheatsheet:
 ```bash
 keyring-proxy ls
 ```